Exclusive: Pence to offer 'carrots' to Venezuela military, warnings to judges

 “He’ll be showing where the opportunities lay if people do the right thing moving forward,” the official said.

-Pence is also set to outline new assistance for Venezuelans who have fled the oil-rich country, which has been plagued by shortages of food, water, power and medicine - and a “Day One” economic assistance plan for Venezuela contingent on Maduro’s departure, the official added.
+Pence is also set to outline new assistance for Venezuelans who have fled the oil-rich OPEC member, which has been plagued by hyperinflation and shortages of food, water, power and medicine - and a “Day One” economic assistance plan for Venezuela contingent on Maduro’s departure, the official added.

 The vice president in addition will deliver a “warning shot” to magistrates on Venezuela’s supreme court.
 The Treasury Department sanctioned the court’s president, Maikel Moreno, in 2017 and the seven principal members of its constitutional chamber - and is now preparing to sanction the 25 remaining members of the court, the official said.